- Module Code:

 From economic miracle to economic doldrums, from the birthplace of “Japan Cool” to a “Galapagos” in East Asia, from an aging society on a demographic precipice to a dynamic youth culture driving soft power, Japan in the twenty-first century is hard to place.
 Yet there is little – to take up the provocation of Masao Miyoshi – that is not interesting.
 This course will explore the key contours of Japan today by focusing on contemporary debates and critical junctures it now faces.
 Simultaneously, the class aims to unravel the image of Japan as home to a well-oiled, isolated, groupist society by drawing out the tensions and frictions transforming it.

-At the end of the course the student should be able to:
+At the end of the module the student should be able to:

 - Explain, critically analyse, and appraise contemporary political and social issues now facing Japan.